pchiorean/Indentz/docs/FILES.md

-`HW.jsx`                           |   ⇧F10 | Labels 'HW' selected objects and adds a HW bottom guide on all spreads `LabelPage.jsx`                    |        | Adds a custom label on the current page's slug `LabelPageRatios.jsx`              |        | Adds a label (ratio) on each page's slug `QR.jsx`                           |     F9 | Adds a QR code to the current document or to a separate file `QRBatch.jsx`                      |    ⇧F9 | Adds codes to existing documents or to separate files in batch mode, from a list
+`HW.jsx`                           |   ⇧F10 | Labels 'HW' selected objects and adds a HW bottom guide on all spreads `LabelPage.jsx`                    |        | Adds a custom label on the current page's slug `LabelPageRatios.jsx`              |        | Adds a label (ratio) on each page's slug `OffsetPath.jsx`                   |        | Use InDesign's text wrap feature to create offset/inset paths `QR.jsx`                           |     F9 | Adds a QR code to the current document or to a separate file `QRBatch.jsx`                      |    ⇧F9 | Adds codes to existing documents or to separate files in batch mode, from a list
-`ShowFonts.jsx`                    |        | Shows all fonts used in the current document `ShowProfiles.jsx`                 |        | Shows all color profiles available to the document `ShowProperties.jsx`               |        | Shows properties and methods of the selected object/active document/the application
+`ShowFonts.jsx`                    |        | Shows all fonts used in the current document `ShowProfiles.jsx`                 |        | Shows all color profiles available to a document `ShowProperties.jsx`               |        | Shows properties and methods of the selected object/active document/the application

 <!-- ⌃⌥⇧⌘ -->